shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Well if you see her, can you give her this?"
 Awoomoon held out the wolf skin.
 "I think this belongs to her."

 "Sure."
-Mudrich ran back to Ersie.
+Mudrich accepted the wolf skin.
+“I’ll give her back her skin.
+I’m sure she’s missing it.”
+She ran back to Ersie.

-But before she got there, Lemilay and Wryonin found her.
+But before she got there, Lemilay and Wryonin had found her.

 "There it is!"
 Lemilay pointed.

-"It's too dark.
+Ersatzica pulled her long cat tail behind the barrel with her.

+"Where?
 I don't see it."
 Wryonin squinted.

 Ersatzica hid deeper into the corner.